 With two beautiful infinity pools and two sister resorts right next door, there is plenty of space to go for a sunrise stroll and enjoy quiet moments with the one you love.
 When staying here, you have full access to the Riu Montego Bay next door, which allows you the chance to sample 9 different restaurants and bars.
 There are countless water sports, a gym, a nightclub, and a gift shop.

 But nothing says honeymoon in Jamaica more than an infinity pool.
 We’ve always said Santorini is the honeymoon capital of the world, but give me an infinity pool looking at the sea, and I could honeymoon anywhere!
+Read more about it at 25 Best Things to do in Santorini, Greece

 Off the Resort

-For us, the most exciting thing about travel is getting of the resort, even while on a honeymoon.
+For us, the most exciting thing about travel is getting off the resort, even while on a honeymoon.
 While all-inclusive living is perfect for a couple of days to detox and unwind, the real honeymoon in Jamaica starts when you explore the island!

 Moving on from the Riu Palace, we spent the next few days enjoying couples adventures that force everyone to turn off the cell phone and reconnect.
 Dave and I normally go for whitewater rafting and excursions that are a little more thrilling, but a bamboo raft down the Martha Brae River will make all the tensions from home disappear.
 It’s a 90 minute float down a meandering river with a river guide telling you about the history of the island.